 California Global Education Project Executive Director

 Emily earned her B.A. in Diversified Liberal Arts from the University of San Diego, M.S. in Journalism from Northwestern University, and Ed.D. in Education Leadership from the University of San Diego.
 After working as an editor for school publications, she served as a teacher, district Social Studies Resource Teacher, and principal in San Diego Unified.
 She was the K-12 History-Social Science Coordinator for the San Diego County Office of Education, joined the Teacher Education faculty at San Diego State University, and served as Liaison for the National Geographic Education Foundation.
-Emily remains active in the California Geographic Alliance and California Council for the Social Studies.
+Emily is Co-Chair to the California Environmental Literacy Initiative and remains active in the California Geographic Alliance and California Council for the Social Studies.
 Her work in geography education, Social Studies education, interdisciplinary and equitable teaching and learning, and Linked Learning contributes greatly to her vision for global education.
 With years of experience in teaching, administration, writing, editing, curriculum development, and professional learning, Emily is enthusiastic about leading the California Global Education Project.

 California Global Education Project Program Manager